Aask42/TwitchCounter/aws-setup.md

    ```

 4. **Follow the prompts**:
-   The script will ask for your Namecheap domain and DDNS password.
+   The script will ask for your AWS region, Namecheap domain, and DDNS password.

 ### What the Script Does